vitorbraga/games-ecommerce-server/README.md

 ## Current State

 The project is in an MVP state.
 It has a basic e-commerce functionality.
 I still have a lot of features and improvements to make and I plan to implement them over time.
-There are no tests implemented yet.
+There are only some tests implemented.
 I focused on features, like it is in a real-world company.
 Stakeholders want features, especially in the early stages when we are building a MVP.
 As this project is still a MVP, I decided to focus on fast delivering of the core features first.
-Implementing tests is in my backlog, with a high priority.
+I'm currently implementing tests.
+It has a high priority in my backlog.